 The foundation of any great bioactive terrarium is the substrate.
 It not only contributes to the aesthetics of the enclosure but also plays a vital role in maintaining the right humidity and temperature levels.
 For crested geckos, a blend of organic peat moss, coco coir, and sphagnum moss makes an excellent substrate.
 This mix retains moisture well, thereby helping to regulate humidity.

-Lire également : How to Choose the Correct Size Crate for an Italian Greyhound?
+A lire également : How to Choose the Correct Size Crate for an Italian Greyhound?

 Remember to layer the substrate appropriately.
 Ideally, you should have a false bottom layer of drainage stones or hydro balls.
 This is followed by a layer of mesh to separate the substrate from the drainage layer, and then the substrate itself.